Free Screening for Veterans Age 60+

 The Vascular Group of University Surgical Associates (USA) is offering a free screening on Veterans Day for veterans ages 60 and older who may be at risk for vascular disease (see risk factors below).
 The screening will take place on Veterans Day, November 11 starting at 8:00 am at the USA Vascular Office at 2108 E. 3rd Street in Chattanooga.
 We expect the screening to take about 15 minutes.

-The free screening will check for carotid disease, peripheral arterial disease (PAD) and abdominal aortic aneurysm (AAA) .
+The free screening will check for three types of vascular disease: carotid artery disease, peripheral arterial disease (PAD) and abdominal aortic aneurysm (AAA) using ultrasound imaging.

 - Over age 60

 - Hypertension (high blood pressure)

 - High blood cholesterol